Table of content

 Customer service is the single most important factor in deciding whether a customer will stay with your bank or switch to another.
-Research suggests that as much as 89% of customers could switch their service providers after a bad experience.
+Research suggests that up to 83% of customers could switch their service providers after a bad experience.

 This clearly indicates how important it is to offer good customer service if you want to retain your customers.
 Though it is important, banks still face numerous challenges in serving their customers on a day-to-day basis.